HL7/ebm/input/pagecontent/composition.md

 ### ParticipantFlowReport Profile of Composition Resource

-The **[ParticipantFlowReport Profile][ParticipantFlowReport]** is a Profile of **[EvidenceReport][EvidenceReport]** and is used for an evidence report including the counts (and proportions) for any number of participant flow measures in a research study.
+The **[ParticipantFlowReport Profile][ParticipantFlowReport]** is a Profile of **[EvidenceMeasureReportPackage][EvidenceMeasureReportPackage]** and is used for an evidence report including the counts (and proportions) for any number of participant flow measures in a research study.
 For example, the ParticipantFlowReport may include the data for a CONSORT Participant Flow Diagram reported with a randomized controlled trial.

 The Composition.type value is set to a "Participant Flow Report".

-The relatesTo element may include instances with type values of "depends-on", label values to identify the contextual use of specific Group Resources (such as "Intervention Group", "Comparator Group", and "Total Group"), and resourceReference values which may be limited to reference **[StudyGroup][StudyGroup]**, **[ExposureGroup][ExposureGroup]**, or **[ComparatorGroup][ComparatorGroup]** Profiles.
+The relatesTo element may include instances with type values of "derived-from", label values of "Participant Flow Measure" to identify the contextual use of specific EvidenceVariable Resources, and resourceReference values which may be limited to reference **[ParticipantFlowEvidenceVariable][ParticipantFlowEvidenceVariable]** Profiles.

-The section element contains one or more instances (sections) with each of these sections identified by focus (Composition.section.focus) which references a **[VariableDefinition Profile][VariableDefinition]**.
+The section element contains one or more instances (sections) with each of these sections identified by focus (Composition.section.focus) which references a **[ParticipantFlowEvidenceVariable Profile][ParticipantFlowEvidenceVariable]**.
 Each of these focused sections contain one or more of the following sections:

 ..Composition.section.section[comparatorEvidence] has a section.code value for 'Evidence with comparator alone' and entries limited to a single reference of a **[ParticipantFlowEvidence Profile][ParticipantFlowEvidence]**.